Today, I’ll fly back to New York City for my mother’s Memorial, and in a tight 4-day span I’ll visit the edifice of my High School of Performing Arts,

 My beloved parakeet, Tykie christened the piano leaving little droppings in his wake.
 He soared to the ceiling as I played Burgmuller’s “Harmony of the Angels,” and danced across the keyboard to “La Chasse.”
-His life was especially musical, and he was expected to sing for his supper.

 The violin I left behind: